ISHUKR41/games01/replit.md

 - **Slot Tracking**: Will work across users/refreshes once database is set up.

 ## Database Setup
-**IMPORTANT**: Follow `DATABASE_SETUP_QUICK_GUIDE.md` for step-by-step instructions to:
+**IMPORTANT**: Follow `DATABASE_SETUP_GUIDE.md` for a comprehensive, all-in-one SQL script that:
-1. Initialize all database tables and functions
+1. Creates all database tables with proper relationships and constraints
+2. Seeds 6 tournament configurations (3 BGMI + 3 Free Fire)
-2. Enable Row Level Security policies
+3. Enables Row Level Security (RLS) policies
+4. Creates 4 RPC functions (register, get_slots, update_status, get_stats)
-3. Set up storage for payment screenshots
+5. Sets up storage bucket for payment screenshots
-4. Create admin user with proper roles
-5. Enable realtime updates
+6. Enables realtime subscriptions

+**One Script Does Everything!** Just copy-paste the complete SQL from the guide into Supabase SQL Editor and run it.
 The app will work with limited functionality until database is configured.

+### Tournament IDs
+The frontend uses these standardized tournament IDs:
+- BGMI Solo: `bgmi-solo-id`
+- BGMI Duo: `bgmi-duo-id`
+- BGMI Squad: `bgmi-squad-id`
+- Free Fire Solo: `freefire-solo-id`
+- Free Fire Duo: `freefire-duo-id`
+- Free Fire Squad: `freefire-squad-id`

+If your database uses different UUIDs, update these IDs in all 6 form components.

 ## Deployment
 For production deployment to Vercel or other platforms: